usebedrock/bedrock-cli/README.md

 #### `bedrock init [base]`

 Initialize a new Bedrock project.
 You can initialize a Bedrock project from a base where `base` can be either `material` or `bootstrap4`.

+## Develop

+### Test locally

+Use this command (point to the right location):

+    node ../bedrock-cli/src/cli.js upgrade --dev